-This will alert the credit card company who will alert the owner of the wallet that it has been found and called in.
+This will alert the credit card company, alerting the wallet’s owner that it has been found and called in.

-They can’t return the wallet for you so this step could be used as a last resort.
+They can’t return your wallet, so that this step could be used as a last resort.

 Perhaps they can help you find the owner.

-You’ll also find photocopies of our social insurance card, credit cards, passport, birth certificate and anything else of importance.
+You’ll also find photocopies of our social insurance card, credit cards, passport, birth certificate, and anything else necessary.

-In the event you have a stolen or lost wallet you’ll be able to pull out the information that you need so you can contact the right people.
+If you have a stolen or lost wallet, you can pull out the information you need to contact the right people.

-My wife said that when she was frantically trying to contact her credit card companies it took her a while to figure out who to call.
+My wife said that it took her a while to figure out who to call when she was frantically trying to contact her credit card companies.

-She had no list and was trying to remember what she even had in her wallet so she could begin.
+She had no list and was trying to remember what she had in her wallet.